thedhanawada/ChandlerSaid/README.md

 ### Hosting on a Server
 ---
 This application is hosted on [Heroku](https://heroku.com).
 Simply, fork the project, edit the keys in the configuration file and deploy on Heroku.
-You must attach a [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) with a 10 minute interval to keep this running for a period of time.
+You must attach a [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) with a 10 minute interval to keep this running for a specfic period of time.

 ### Configuring Twitter Keys
 ---
-The [config.py](https://github.com/thedhanawada/ChandlerSaid/blob/master/config.py) file holds all they secret keys that lets the application interact and post messages on Twitter.
+The [config.py](https://github.com/thedhanawada/ChandlerSaid/blob/master/config.py) file holds all the secret keys that lets the application interact and post messages on Twitter.
 You need to configure this file to let the application work.
 Get your own [Twitter Keys](https://developer.twitter.com)

 ### Data
 ---